hrmuwanika/ci-cd-nginx-rtmp-docker-build/README.md

 **Dockerfile**: <https://raw.githubusercontent.com/hrmuwanika/ci-cd-nginx-rtmp-docker-build/main/Dockerfile>

-**Note**: Note: There are [tags for each build date].
+**Note**: Note: There are tags for each build date.
 If you need to "pin" the Docker image version you use, you can select one of those tags.
 E.g. `hrmuwanika/nginx-rtmp:2022-10-03`.

 # nginx-rtmp